fjavadi/Hierarchical-part-based-disentanglement-of-pose-and-appearance/README.md

 │
 ├── notebooks          <- Jupyter notebooks for cool demos.
 │
-├── reports            <- Detailed project reports
+├── reports            <- E.g. LaTeX files for a conference
 │   └── figures        <- Generated graphics and figures to be used in reporting │
 ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.